The Best of Everything

 Description: A collection of photographs of celebrities taken at or in the pool.
 The photos, originally intended for fan magazines, comprise this "family album" and explore the realities behind the images to create a nostalgic and telling study of Hollywood myth-making.
 Includes a photo of Joan circa 1933 signing autographs poolside, Joan and Douglas Fairbanks Jr. sitting on a diving board circa 1931, Joan in the back yard by the pool of her Brentwood home circa the forties and publicity photos from Chained and Dancing Lady.

-Hollywood Portraits (2000, Amphoto Books) Roger Hicks and Christopher Nisperos.
+Hollywood Portraits (2000, Amphoto Books) Roger Hicks and Christopher Nisperos

 Holly-Would!
 (1974) John Milton Hagen.
 Illustrated by Feg Murray.